 The CoVID19 pandemic required supported clients and families access services in a different way through the use of technology; or through visiting the home using increased personal protection equipment.
-The use of virtual health to access the care team will be accelerated to improve the percentage of home health services that are provided within henchmark time
+The use of virtual health to access the care team has been accelerated to improve the percentage of home health services that are provided within benchmark time which has improved.
+Currently over our target of 50% at 56.7%.

 The Specialized Community Services Programs for Seniors and Adults with Complex Medical Conditions and/or Frailty team will be review the data during the pandemic and ongoing (monthly) to monitor progress towards the goal and adjust activities as appropriate based on learnings.
+Additional resources has been provided to the communities in September to hire additional staff to continue to sustain gains.

 If you have not been contacted by Home Health to set up the services you need please call you local office.
-Alternately, you can ask your Doctor or nurse practitioner to help you connect with Home health.
-If you do not have a primary care provider call the home health services line to request assistance.
+Alternately, you can ask your Doctor or Nurse Practitioner to help you connect with Home health through their Community Health Nurse contact.
+If you do not have a primary care provider call the Home Health Services Line to request assistance at 1-855-412-2121.